A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Colorful sunset from rooftop bar Brewski in Bangkok, Thailand

-Far from the scents, sounds, hustle and bustle of Bangkok’s chaotic streets are the uber-posh rooftop bars.
-The open-air venues provide stunning views over the city and are a fantastic place to watch the sunset in Bangkok.
+Far from the scents, sounds, hustle and bustle of the chaotic streets are uber-posh rooftop bars.
+The open-air venues provide stunning views and are a fantastic place to watch the sunset.

 The most popular rooftop bars – Sky Bar (featured in The Hangover 2) and Vertigo – come with an uncomfortable dress code, very steep prices…and phenomenal views.